cainmagi/MDNT/README.md

 ## @ 06/01/2019

-Move all demos into the branch `demos`.
+1. Move all demos into the branch `demos`.
+2. Add the master branch as the submodule.